kukemanovdaniil/blocks2d/README.md

 # Blocks2D
 This is my pet project to create a 2D sandbox game.
-It runs on its own custom engine written in C++ 23.
+It runs on its own custom engine written in C++.

 ## Latest release
 * **[Download](https://github.com/kukemanovdaniil/blocks2d/releases/latest)**